Values, beliefs and attitudes

 Everyone has their own view about education and what it should involve, which can lead to healthy debates and ideas.
 However, it needs to be acknowledged that a personal view will remain just that – unless it’s supported by sound evidence.

 When working in schools, you must be prepared to adjust your belief system to fit the education and school system.
-If you refer to the previous Step as an example, even though you may disagree with sex and relationships education for all ages – if it’s the law – you’ll have to teach and support the subject and leave your values at home.
+If you refer to the previous Step as an example, even though you may disagree with sex and relationships education for all ages – if it’s the law – you’ll have to teach and support the subject.
+It’s a bit like having a light switch – you have to turn your values off while in school.
+It can be hard but it isn’t fair on children if they are expected to be taught something, and it is then not taught, or taught badly.
+By following the rules and values of the school you are not compromising your own values and beliefs.

 Our course tip